react-prime/react-prime/README.md

 ### Redux DevTools
 To use de Redux DevTools install the [Redux DevTools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) from the chrome webstore.

-## Styling
-### Local styles
-This project uses local styles using the [css-loader](https://github.com/webpack-contrib/css-loader) with [react-css-modules](https://github.com/gajus/react-css-modules).
-The way it works is that you import your CSS stylesheet at the top of your React component.

-`import styles from './App.css';`

-With `styleName` you can define classes that match the ones you've imported from your CSS stylesheet.

-`<div styleName="your-class"> ... </div>`

-The last thing you have to do is export your component wrapped in cssModules.

-`export default cssModules(App, styles);`

-### Global styles
-You can find the global styles in the `styles` folder.
-In this folder you can also specify all the variables.

-### CSSnext
-The boilerplate uses [CSSnext](http://cssnext.io/), so you can use the newest CSS syntax.
-Some [features](http://cssnext.io/features/):
-* Variables
-* Calculations
-* Nesting
-* Autoprefixer

 ## Roadmap
 - [ ] Serverside data fetching